Chemotherapy begins today.

 Because we do not know what will happen, we had better not do anything that will enable us to find out.

-The phrase has always irritated me.
+The we phraseology has always irritated me.
 Who is this we?
 What about my own experience?
 When did anybody ever ask me to contribute to what we know?
 Surely the knowledge that I have accrued with my own experience is as relevant as any to knowledge in general?
 Otherwise how am I to be included in the we and what then would be the relevance to my life of what we don’t know?

 This we don’t know is only a manner of speaking, a shorthand way of signifying the power, authority and complexities of scientific investigation and knowledge production.
 So believing that my own personal experience must contribute to general knowledge is only naive individualism, a petulance; it is as irrelevant to what we know as the personal experience of everybody else.
 That is not the way society or science works, the knowledge accrued by the social body explicitly excludes all personal, sensory experience – the ordinary everyday perceptions of seeing, smelling, touching, hearing and so forth.